I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/video/nf-video-videoportdeleteevent.md

 <p><b>VideoPortDeleteEvent</b> returns NO_ERROR if the event object is successfully deleted.</p>

 ## -remarks
 <p>This function should not be used to delete a mapped user event.
-To delete a mapped user event, use <a href="https://msdn.microsoft.com/library/windows/hardware/ff565434">EngUnmapEvent</a>. </p>

-<p>This function should not be used to delete a mapped user event.
-To delete a mapped user event, use <a href="https://msdn.microsoft.com/library/windows/hardware/ff565434">EngUnmapEvent</a>. </p>
+To delete a mapped user event, use <a href="display.engunmapevent">EngUnmapEvent</a>. </p>

 ## -requirements
 <table>